brandonshope/NGINX-WALLARM-LAB/README.md

 ## Prerequisites

-Root access to recent version of Ubuntu (deployed however you wish)
+Root access to recent version of Ubuntu (deployed however you wish).
+This lab guide used the 20.04.4 Focal release.

 Please reference the following documentation for the currently supported and recommended kernels: https://docs.wallarm.com/waf-installation/nginx/dynamic-module/#2-add-wallarm-repositories